The City of London Corporation supports humanitarian aid in Ukraine

 This is a project perfectly suited for volunteers who are looking to improve their skills in reading and interpreting old handwriting, who are interested in parish registers and local history, or who are curious about the population of London.
 Parish registers give a unique insight into London’s communities at specific times and dates.
 As the project doesn’t require you to visit LMA, it is open to researchers who based outside London or who wish to fit volunteering around other commitments.

-If you are interested in volunteering on the Switching the Lens project, or have any queries, please email LMA Enquiries.
+If you are interested in volunteering on the Switching the Lens project, or have any queries, please contact the LMA enquiry team.